wootfish/from_notebook/DEV_NOTES.md

 * Reconstructs the notebook's name based on the module name
 * Opens this notebook (which is just a big blob of JSON) and deserializes it
-* Concatenates all the notebook's code cells in order to make one big string of Python code
+* Concatenates all the notebook's code cells into one big string of Python code
-* Parses this code string to get an `ast.Module` object representing the notebook's full abstract syntax tree
+* Parses this code to get an `ast.Module` object representing the notebook's full abstract syntax tree
-  * Note that this does *not* yet execute any notebook code
+  * Note that this does not involve executing any notebook code
 * Filters this `ast.Module`'s body to remove everything except:
   * `import` and `from ... import ...` statements
   * `class` and `def` statements
   * `SNAKE_CAPS = ...` assignments for all-caps variable names (assumed to be constants with low-cost evaluation)
-    * The regex for these is just `^{A-Z0-9_}+$`
+    * We already know, if AST parsing succeeded, that these names are valid, so we can match them with a simple regex: `^{A-Z0-9_}+$`
 * Loads this filtered body into a new `ast.Module` object and compiles it
 * Executes this compiled code in our new module's namespace

 And that's all it takes!
 Our module now provides every class, function, and snake-caps constant from the given notebook.
-As long as all these definitions are cheap and free of side effects (as they should be in any well-written notebook), we're good to go!
+As long as all these definitions are cheap and free of side effects (as they should be), we're good to go!

 ## Misc Notes